 Since the airlines aren’t doing it, passengers should.
-It’s time to show more consideration of your fellow flyers by following reasonable airline etiquette from boarding, to flying, to gathering luggage.
+It’s time to show more consideration of your fellow flyers by following reasonable airline etiquette from boarding to flying, to gathering luggage.

-Boarding the plane
+Etiquette while boarding the plane

 While I like to have an assigned seat on the plane, I have to say that Southwest’s method of having people board the plane in a designated order to find a seat is actually the most civilized that I’ve experienced.
 Other airlines have people gathering all around the gate to be able to be the first in their group to board, even if they end up blocking or forcing those of higher levels or zones to push through them just to be able to board.
 It isn’t pretty.

 And then, once passengers get on the plane, many stand in the aisle.
 They slow boarding for everyone else as they dig through their carryon for the book or ear phones or whatever that they should have gotten out before boarding.

 My pet peeve — backpacks — carry them, please

 My personal pet peeve is passengers who wear their backpack as they board.
 On my last flight, I was sitting in my aisle seat when a man with a huge backpack slammed me in the face with his backpack as he turned back to talk to his wife (and he didn’t even apologize).